xcollantes/portfolio/README.md

    - Use all lowercase
    - Use hyphens and not underscores

-1. Check the `blog_utils/filters.ts` file to make sure your desired filters are included and labeled properly.
-These are the filter options a user can filter preview cards by. **The tag MUST match exactly the `tagIds` in the Markdown file to be included in a filter.**

-### Article header

 1. Add a YAML metadata section to the top of the Markdown file.
 See `portfolio/blog_utils/process_blogs.ts` under `MetadataType` for fields required and available.